 Joan Bonvicini, one of the most successful coaches in women's collegiate basketball history and former coach at the University of Arizona and Long Beach State, was named head coach of the Seattle University women's basketball team on Tuesday, Aug.
 4, 2009.

 Joan Bonvicini, one of the most successful coaches in women’s collegiate basketball history, recently finished her fifth season at Seattle University behind an all-time 666-363 record and is currently 11th on the NCAA Division I all-time wins list for women’s college basketball.
 In February 2007, she became the 18th coach in NCAA DI women’s basketball history to reach the 600-win mark, and she boasts 22 20-win seasons over her historic coaching career.

 Most recently, she led the Redhawks to back-to-back 20-win seasons and postseason appearances, the first for each in the program’s Division I history.
 She was named WAC Coach of the Year in 2013 and was named to the Naismith Women’s College Coach of the Year Top 30, leading the Redhawks to a regular season conference title in their first season with full NCAA Division I status.

-Frisby enters his fifth season as head men's and women's tennis coach
+Frisby enters his sixth season as head men's and women's tennis coach

 at Seattle University after a successful head coaching career at three